MikePohatu/Birdsnest-Explorer/documentation/console/plugins/README.md

 If a sub-type is required, a property of the data type is chosen as the 'sub-type property'.
 The value of this property will become the sub-type.

-The data-type and the value of the sub-type property are appended together with a dash (-) and added as a CSS class on the HTML/SVG element.
+The data-type and the value of the sub-type property are concatendated together with a dash (-) and added as a CSS class on the HTML/SVG element.
 For example for an AD_Group, the sub-type property is 'grouptype'.
 The value of the 'grouptype' property may have a value of 'security_global', 'security_domainlocal', etc.

 An AD_Group node with a 'grouptype' of 'security_domainlocal' will have the following css class applied:

-**_AD_Group-security_domainlocal_**
+**AD_Group-security_domainlocal**

 This new css class allows the node or edge to be styled differently from the parent type or other sub-types.

+### Icons
+The icons used on nodes within the Visualizer are provided by FontAwesome.
+Each data type can specify the unicode value for a FontAwesome icon.
+Note that only free icons are available in Birdsnest Explorer at this time.

+FontAwesome icons are available from https://fontawesome.com/icons?d=gallery&m=free.

-## Data Type Schema Definition
+### Data Type Schema Definition
 Fields denoted with a $ are items to be configured.

 ```json